Pork Satay Burgers Put A Thai Twist On Backyard BBQ

 About the toasted sesame oil.
 There is no substitute for this amazing aromatic extract from toasted sesame seed.
 If you see clear or yellow sesame oil, keep looking.
 The toasted stuff is dark amber to brown in color.
 Most groceries stock it.

-1) Prep.
-For the Asian slaw, combine the rice vinegar, lime juice, brown sugar, cilantro, sesame oil, and salt in a small bowl and whisk until fully combined.
+Prep.
+For the Asian slaw, begin by roughly chopping the cilantro.
+Next, combine the rice vinegar, lime juice, brown sugar, cilantro, sesame oil, and salt in a small bowl and whisk until fully combined.
 Remove the stem and core from the red bell pepper then thinly slice.
 Add the bell pepper and shredded cabbage to a medium sized mixing bowl.
 Add the liquid mixture to the bowl and toss until the cabbage and bell pepper are completely coated with liquid.
 Refrigerate the Asian slaw until ready to use, or up to 8 hours.

 For the Thai peanut sauce, combine the peanut butter, hoisin sauce, brown sugar, soy sauce, lime juice, water, and Sriracha in a small bowl and blend well until all of the ingredients are combined.
 Use immediately or refrigerate for up to 1 day.